What is Google Signals?

 Seeing your page rank in search engines

 You may already know the basics of SEO and how to use keywords to get higher up on the search engine rankings.
-Moreover, you know, SEO is a very important tool in ranking your page and gaining a higher traffic.
+Moreover, you know, SEO is a very important tool in ranking your page and gaining higher traffic.
 Therefore, “Google Analytics can help you determine where you stand and you can use that information to move forward and earn your place on the first page”, says Charles Diaz, the SEO Manager at Revieweal.

 Improve the keywords